-Hazel Rockingham Neuro Linguistic Programming Practitioner - £5,000
+Hazel Rockingham Neuro Linguistic Programming Practitioner - £5,000 create positive feelings, which enables good behaviour patterns.

-Using the Mercedes Model and other Neuro Linguistic Programming (NLP) framework models.
-NLP will explore thoughts, feelings and behaviours of young people engaged in anti-knife crime programmes.

-The aim is to understand that young people can choose the thoughts they put into their heads, which in turn creates a feeling that can result in a certain behaviour.
-Choosing positive thoughts, to create positive feelings, which enables good behaviour patterns.
 This will help reduce negative behavioural changes in the children.

+Using the Mercedes Model and other NLP framework models.
+NLP will explore, thoughts, feelings and behaviours of young people engaged in anti-knife crime programmes.

+The aim is to understand that we can choose the thoughts that we put into our head, that create a feeling that in turn creates a behaviour.
+Choosing positive thoughts, to